SUBMITTING A PROJECT

 What do I apply for?

 The opportunity to launch a film project to the international film industry and to find the right connections to get your projects financed.
 CineMart is not a fund, and does not provide financing itself.
 Selected projects get the opportunity to present themselves via pre-scheduled one-to-one meetings and many facilitated informal networking events, to potential co-producers, sales agents and financiers.
-In addition, three awards
+In addition, two awards

 are handed out annually to projects from the CineMart selection.